shabbyrobe/amiss/doc/mapper/custom.rst

 Creating your own type handler
 ------------------------------

 To create your own type handler, you need to implement the ``Amiss\Type\Handler`` interface.

-This interface provides three methods:
+This interface requires three methods:

 .. py:function:: prepareValueForDb( $value )